 The Barents Sea washes the country from the north, the North Sea — from the west, the Skagerrak Strait separates Norway from Denmark in the south.
 All waters are suitable for yachting during the season.
 The eastern and southern coasts are more popular among the skippers.
 Also, to the jurisdiction of Norway, the Svalbard archipelago and more than 50 thousand islands belong.
 It gives the opportunity to gain the unforgettable sailing experience.

-The peak season of the boat rental in Norway lasts for the summer months, September and October are a bit less popular among those who rent a boat in Oslo and other Norwegian ports.
+The peak season in Norway lasts for the summer months, September and October are a bit less popular.
 Winter is ideal for skiing, for sailing, it is too cold.

 On the coast of Norway, there are not so many commercial anchorages and marinas.
 Instead, the rugged rocky shores are abounding with the natural bays, comfortable to moor at.
 For the sailing yachts longer than 13 m, it is better to arrange a route beforehand as few local ports can host such vessels.